Manja-030/chat-app_cf/README.md

 ```sh
    expo start
 ```
-### Load App
+### Load Chat App
-With android phone: With the scanner in the Expo app scan the QR code provided by Expo in the terminal.
+On android phone: With the scanner in the Expo app scan the QR code provided by Expo in the terminal.
-With iPhone: Use the camera to scan the QR code.
+On iPhone: Use the camera to scan the QR code.
-Alternatively, launch the project using an Android emulator or iOS simulator on your computer.
+Alternatively you can launch the project using an Android emulator or iOS simulator on your computer.